TABLE OF CONTENTS

-Ideally, serial numbers must be scanned during installation since it would barely require additional effort.
+Ideally, serial numbers must be scanned during installation since it barely requires additional effort.
 All module IDs will be stored in a database mapped to the tables and strings.

 Using the integrated barcode scanner and the App offers high scanning productivity - a single person can scan module serial numbers at the rate of up to 5 MWs per day or over 15000 panels per day.
-Given the size of solar sites, multiple personnel might be scanning components across the site at the same time.
-There is however no risk of duplicate entries since the solution has a built-in conflict management feature that ensures that the re-scan of an already scanned module does not cause duplication.
+Given the size of solar sites, multiple personnel might be scanning components across the site simultaneously.
+There is no risk of duplicate entries since the solution has a built-in conflict management feature that ensures that the re-scan of an already scanned module does not cause duplication.